FREQUENTLY ASKED QUESTIONS

 e-Gift Certificates are valid for 3 years and are not transferable, refundable or redeemable for cash.

-Sure do.
-The farm is open by appointment only and appointments are in high demand.
-Your booking date and time are arranged at the most suitable time for you during our photo session times of 5pm on Tuesdays, Thursdays, and the first and third Saturdays of the month.
+Yes, the farm is open by appointment only and appointments are in high demand as I limit my sessions to just two per week so I can give my clients the best possible experience.
+Your booking date and time are arranged at the most suitable time for you during our photo session times of late afternoon on Tuesdays, Thursdays, and the first and third Saturdays of the month.

 I hold emergency appointments outside of my regular photo session hours for young puppies, elderly pets and pets with health issues.
 Please don’t hesitate to ask about these should you require a ‘sooner rather than later’ booking.
 There is a $75 charge for an emergency session.